 Select a an exam type

 Normally a good undergraduate honours degree (2:2 or above) in a mathematical/physical science or a closely related subject.
 Your degree can be in a mathematical, physical, computational science, engineering or related subject and you should have experience in programming.
 Prior knowledge of meteorology is not necessary.
+Applicants should explain in their Statement of Interest why this particular course is suitable for them.

 Students living in